 It was determined that it was not economically feasible, given that the layout for the initial longwall panels had been established, to fully avoid or substantially reduce the predicted swamp impacts (DPE, 2015c).
-In December 2016, the Dendrobium Mine application for a Strategic Biodiversity Offset (South32, 2016c) was approved in accordance with the
+In December 2016, the Dendrobium Mine application for a Strategic Biodiversity Offset (South32, 2016c) was approved in accordance with the Development Consent;161 fulfilling the requirements of the 2013 approval of the Subsidence Management Plan (SMP) for Area 3B.162 This involved transfer of 598 ha of land at Maddens Plains (including 140 ha of upland swamp) to the NSW National Parks Estate.
+As a result, impacts on, and consequences for, upland swamps due to extraction of longwalls above Dendrobium Areas 3B and 3C are offset fully.
+Other than some possible efforts at remediation, no further action is required of the company in relation to any damage to the swamps in these areas arising from mining.

-122 For example, the Biodiversity Conservation Act 2016 expressly provides for the Biodiversity Offsets Scheme - a mechanism to offset residual adverse impacts on biodiversity, through the protection or improvement of environmental interests at other sites.
-123 p.2
+159 For example, the Biodiversity Conservation Act 2016 expressly provides for the Biodiversity Offsets Scheme - a mechanism to offset residual adverse impacts on biodiversity, through the protection or improvement of environmental interests at other sites.